jglazar/notes/numerical_methods/numerical_methods.md

   * nCk = n-1Ck + n-1Ck-1
   * gcd(a, b) = gcd(a, b-a) because a = cx and b = dx

-## Dynamic programming (from Numerical Recipes book)

-Known sequence of choices with corresponding cost/benefit is represented by stages, each with set of states.
-  * Directed graph: nodes are states, edges are allowable choices with corresponding cost.
-Represent forbidden transitions as edge with infinite cost.
-  * If maximizing benefit, just say cost = -benefit and minimize cost.
-  * ✅ Try to minimize number of states at each stage.
-Stages need not be chronological.
-Consider hash memory to efficiently retrieve edges with finite cost.

-Also called Bellman, Dijkstra, or Viterbi algorithm (just like HMM decoding!).

-Main algorithm: forward sweep and label each node with cost of best way to reach that node, then (optionally) backtrack to read off set of decisions made along the way.

-Most powerful when many paths collapse to small number of states which ignore their history (Markov property!)

-E.g., Multiply ABCDE matrices to minimize operations.
-Each stage is the number of multiplications so far and the states are: ABCDE; (AB)CDE, A(BC)DE, AB(CD)E, ABC(DE); (ABC)DE, (AB)(CD)E, (AB)C(DE), A(BCD)E,
-A(BC)(DE), AB(CDE); (ABCD)E, (ABC)(DE), (AB)(CDE), A(BCDE); (ABCDE).
-Now
-define cost between each set of states, then traverse with best cost so far.
-  * Don't need to consider exact breakdown of how state was reached.
-E.g., No need to consider A(B(CD)E) instead of A(BCDE).

-E.g., Find best-scoring match between two DNA sequences, where allowed edits are deletion, insertion, and substitution.
-Form table with sequences along columns and rows and null characters at beginning.
-Start in top-left corner.
-Move down or right to insert gap in 1st or 2nd sequence, or diagonally to either match (no penalty) or mismatch (with penalty).
-Moves in first row / column are simply shifts, which could induce its own penalty.

 ## Object-oriented programming

 Inheritance -- create new classes from existing classes.